abhiabhi94/social-post-bot/README.md

 Now enter the cloned directory.

 Create a file `.env` to store secrets.
-You can use the file [.env.template]('./env.template) as a template.
+You can use the file [.env.template](./.env.template)as a template.

-Incase, you don't want to use any of the below mentioned social mediums, just set the environment variable for `POST_{MEDIUM}` to `False` in the `.env` and move ahead.
+Incase, you don't want to use any of the below mentioned social mediums, just set the environment variable for `USE_{MEDIUM}` to `False` in the `.env` and move ahead.
 For e.g, if you aren't interested in facebook, set `USE_FACEBOOK=False` and move to the next section.

 #### Twitter